 - Uses cost of living variables to calculate rates in your area

-- Includes an individual rate protection program to buffer service members from rate decreases
+- Includes an individual rate protection program to buffer service members and military veterans from rate decreases

 The original goal of the BAH was to make it possible for active service members required to live in civilian housing to have no out-of-pocket living expenses.

 Historically speaking, BAH rates have remained steady, although they have seen some increases for inflation in different areas of the nation and different times.
-Drops in BAH rates do occur sometimes, especially in less populated areas where rental markets are often decreasing.
+Drops in the BAH 2017 rate do occur sometimes, especially in less populated areas where rental markets are often decreasing.

 Understanding VA BAH Rates